-Around the world, the emergency services and other first responders increasingly using broadband applications to augment existing mission critical voice and narrowband data services.
+Around the world, the emergency services and other first responders increasingly using broadband are applications to augment existing mission critical voice and narrowband data services.
 This is catalysing a focus on the quality of 'mission critical' applications.
 Unlike consumer apps, mission critical apps may be supporting users in life or death situations, and there can be no weak link in the ecosystem.
 This means that the successful implementation of mission critical applications will be a complex task.
 TCCA, the global representative organisation for the critical communications ecosystem, has published an advisory white paper that looks at the key considerations that need to be taken into account when developing and deploying true mission critical applications.

-Critical Authored TCCA's by Broadband Group Communications (CCBG), the white paper provides quidance for Public Protection and Disaster Relief (PPDR) operators and users as they define their strategies for deploying and managing mission critical applications utilising broadband systems.
-In parallel, the paper aims inform application developers on the specific requirements for delivering mission critical solutions over broadband systems.
+Authored Critical by TCCA's Communications Broadband Group (CCBG), the white paper provides quidance for Public Protection and Disaster Relief (PPDR) operators and users as they define their strategies for deploying and managing mission critical applications utilising broadband systems.
+In parallel, the paper aims to inform application developers on the specific requirements for delivering mission critical solutions over broadband systems.